 Similar to many other great valleys of Hawaii, also Waimanu Valley is covered with lush vegetation.
 Even the steep walls of the canyon are covered with green plants.

 This is a remote valley and not too many visitors come here.
 In fact, it is not easy to come here.
 There are no official roads although one can enter the valley with a good and powerful car if the driver is not afraid of extreme steeps.

 Waimanu Valley is rich with waterfalls and almost all of them are true giants regarding the height, many have fine, cool pools at their base.
 At the same time, one could easily get lost in the bush and it is not always easy to tell which waterfall is which.

-On the western side of the giant Waimany Valley is a side valley which has formed on the slopes of extinct Kohala Volcano.
+On the western side of the giant Waimany Valley is a side valley that has formed on the slopes of the extinct Kohala Volcano.
 This valley resembles a giant, deep bowl with very steep, almost 800 m tall walls.
 This bowl opens towards the north-eastern side, the main part of Waimanu Valley.

-Along the steep walls of this giant bowl are flowing several very tall waterfalls.
+Along the steep walls of this giant bowl flow several very tall waterfalls.
 After the rain the number and size of waterfalls increases but even in dry time at least one – the northernmost of the streams is flowing.